-Figure x.
-A) DeMMO3 borehole installation with fracture fluids flowing from sampling ports.
-B) Fracture fluids flow from borehole installation sampling ports through cartridges filled with minerals, rocks, or inert sand and glass slides.
+Figure 3.
+Fracture fluids flow from borehole installation sampling ports through cartridges filled with minerals or inert material.
+Glass slides and mineral coupons were included in the experiments for SEM to estimate biomass.
+DNA was sampled from fluids and cartridge materials to characterize microbial communities.

 2.4 | Microbial Community Analysis